 - Clean water and nutritious food

-Many of the orphans from Judah and Khaws orphanage are called by God to attend Bible College in Myanmar.
-Then many of the students after they graduate become an evangelist in Myanmar.
-These young men and women then go out and spread the Good News of Jesus Christ to the many lost, idol worshiping souls within their country.
+Some of the children from our Children’s Home feel called by God to attend Bible College in Myanmar.
+Some of the students who graduate go on to become evangelists in Myanmar and others may take their faith and serve in our ministry as teachers or house parents.
+These young men and women spread the Good News of Jesus Christ to the many lost, idol worshiping souls within their country.
 Please consider supporting these warriors for Christ and their dedication to preaching the Gospel.